tianzewei/tianzewei.github.io/_pages/cv.md

 ### Working Papers

-* Equitable Allocations with Subsidy
+* Achieving Equitability with Subsidy

 * Centralized Group and Individual Envy-Freeness in the Allocation of Indivisible Items

 * Weighted Envy-Free Fractional Matchings with Subsidies

-* Fair Online Non-Wasteful Allocations
+* Fair Online Allocations with Binary Valuations and Beyond

 ###  Awards